Deciding who to breed a mare to can take as long as several months, with many different aspects that come in to play when making the final decision.

 I like to stick to colonial speed lines when possible as it is significantly important in this market.

 There’s an influx of different stallions from overseas but you need to balance up and look at their success.
 I like to see runs on the board and to make sure they’ll continue to shuttle to Australia.
-With many of these shuttle stallions you’ll see them come for one to three seasons, then they never shuttle here again which can enormously devalue the investment.
+With many of these shuttle stallions, you’ll see them come for one to three seasons and then they never shuttle here again which can enormously devalue the investment.

 One final aspect to consider when you’re planning a mating is the service fee the mare commands.